SB Ena

 The Ena is a wooden Thames sailing barge constructed in Harwich in 1906 that is resting on the flats adjacent to Stargate Marina in Hoo, Kent.
 She is a notable Dunkirk little ship reputed to have rescued 100 men.

 In 2002, Ena was the focus of an episode of the Channel 4 TV series Salvage Squad.

 History

 The barge was built speculatively by W B McLearon at the Navy Yard slip, Harwich in 1906.
-R & W Paul Ltd, the grain and agricultural merchants bought her in 1907 to use in the grain trade.
-This was the second barge they had bought from W B McLearon's Navy Yard, as they has bought the Thalatta.
+R & W Paul Ltd, the grain and agricultural merchants, bought her in 1907 to use in the grain trade.
+This was the second barge they had bought from W B McLearon's Navy Yard, after the Thalatta.
 They rigged her as a mulie in their own Dock End Shipyard.

 First World War service

 Ena served in the First World War, delivering supplies across the Channel to troops in France.
 Her shallow draught allowed her to operate in waters too shallow for the enemy U-boats.